wazuh/wazuh-qa/tests/scans/code_analysis/README.md

   - If the new vulnerability is considered a false positive, we add it to the `false_positives` list of the dictionary in its respective `known_flaws` JSON file.
   - If the new vulnerability is a real vulnerability, we solve the problem reported and remove the flaw from the known flaws file.

 The test also updates the known_flaws files automatically.
-If we have a look to a known_flaws file, we will see that each flaw dictionary contains information like the line number or range.
-This information si the one updated by the test.
+If we have a look at a known_flaws file, we will see that each flaw dictionary contains information like the line number or range.
+This information is the one updated by the test.
 The test also removes flaws from the known_flaws file if they don't appear in the Bandit output.

 #### Parameters